robodrive-24/toolkit/track-1/README.md

 ## :hotsprings: Datasets

-We use data under the nuScenes `train` split as the training set and the RoboDrive robustness probing data as the evaluation set.
+We use data under the nuScenes `train` split as the training set and the RoboDrive robustness probing data as the evaluation sets.
 For training data preparation, kindly refer to [PREPARE_DATASET.md](./BEVFormer/docs/prepare_dataset.md).

-For evaluation data preparation, kindly download the dataset from [this](https://drive.google.com/file/d/1FEiBlX9SV69DEaHVfpKcWjkTZQAVSfvw/view?usp=drive_link) Google Drive link and organize the folder structure like as follows:
+For evaluation data preparation, kindly download the dataset from [this](https://drive.google.com/file/d/1FEiBlX9SV69DEaHVfpKcWjkTZQAVSfvw/view?usp=drive_link) Google Drive link and organize the folder structure as follows:

 ```bash
 .